IIIF/cookbook-recipes/recipe/0032-collection/index.md

 Though this simple recipe is an ordered list of Manifests, Collections may also reference other Collections as sub-collections.
 IIIF Collections have no restrictions on the organizational purpose of their referenced resources, though the resources may be related as a named digital collection, a common metadata value, or be organized as search results.

 ## Restrictions
+Defining a IIIF Collection is to not be conflated with creating a table of contents within an individual Manifest.
+To define a table of contents, see [Multiple Volumes in a Single Bound Volume][0031].

 ## Example